 The USA has elected a dangerously unqualified fool as leader of the free world.
 We will have to consider how to respond.
 And we will need art to do so.

 Shock is too weak a word to describe the way I felt yesterday watching the news from the US elections.
 It wasn’t so much like an earthquake as like the feeling that comes after, the unnerving sense everything that was once solid has become strangely liquid and unstable.

-On Tuesday, I had come home to find the glossy, very impressive brochure from New York’s School of Visual Arts on our kitchen bench.
-The admissions people had visited my daughter’s school at lunchtime that day and she came home keen to add SVA to the list of place she might go after finishing High School.
+On Tuesday, I came home to find the glossy, very impressive brochure from New York’s School of Visual Arts on our kitchen bench.
+The admissions people had visited my daughter’s school at lunchtime that day and she came home keen to add SVA to the list of places (almost all in the US) where she might go after finishing High School.

 But please, tell me how again how I don’t have skin in the game.